 Next up are self-directed IRAs.
-There’s an annual limit of $5,500 ($6,500 if you’re 50 years of age or older) to be mindful of.
+There’s an annual contribution limit of $6,000 ($7,000 if you’re 50 years of age or older) to be mindful of.
 (Keep in mind that this amount also includes any contributions made to your Roth IRA).
 Or you can consider researching other investment options that may be available to you at this point.

 Important Considerations When Deciding on an Amount